callb4ck/gallium-prompt/README.md

 # How to install

-Simply execute the `install.sh` script in the root of the project.
+Simply execute the `install.sh` script in the root of the project to install automatically or execute the `build.sh` script to manually build the executable.